5 Day Barbados Itinerary for Fun & Sun

 Is the Ocean Warm in Barbados?

-Yes, the water is warm in Barbados, and it feels so pleasant!
-The water is warmest in September, averaging 29.4 celsius, and coolest in February, averaging 27.1 celsius.
+Yes, the water is warm in Barbados and it feels so pleasant!
+The water is warmest in September, averaging 29.4 Celsius, and coolest in February, averaging 27.1 Celsius.
 Both of those are still way warmer than the waters found in Canada and the US in summer.

 How Long Does it Take to Drive Around the Whole of Barbados?

-Without stopping, it would take approximately 3 hours to drive around the whole island of Barbados.
-I recommend including a Barbados road trip on your itinerary if you can get a rental car for a day.
+Without stopping, it would take 3 hours to drive around the whole island of Barbados.
+I recommend including a Barbados road trip on your itinerary if you can get secure a rental car for a day.

 Happy travelling!